-A perfect evening frames the LA Food & Wine event at the Walt Disney Concert Hall.
+A perfect evening frames the LA Food & Wine event at the Walt Disney Concert Hall put on by Food & Wine Magazine.
 The air of excitement, effusive energy and anticipation are palpable.
 Many attendees are dressing to the nines as if this were an Oscar-worthy event.
 Red carpet everywhere.
 The admission line is a couple of blocks long which concerns me initially.
 The fear dissipates as I am distracted by the effervescent conversation and laughter of my line neighbors and other attendees.
 This group is not dull, time and space unimportant, and we progress quickly to the entrance.

-At the door, welcoming glass greeters pass out essential accouterment and necessary element, wine glasses.
+At the door, welcoming glass greeters pass out essential accouterment and necessary elements for wine tasting.
+The wine glasses.
 The entrance, set up as if for paparazzi, and the attendees take selfies and group photos to seize the moment, many stepping in to help others capture the event.
 In LA?
 No attitude here.
-Only one of sharing in the experience.
+Only one of sharing in the experience of food & wine.
 How refreshing!

 A unique smell permeates the venue.
 Distinct and attention grabbing, enter the almighty bacon.
 Do I smell bacon?
 Yes!
 It’s undeniable.
 There is some form of fabulous fatty pork cooking away.
 The journey for me was about to begin on a bacon hunt.
 Basing my satisfaction on the smell I knew this event would deliver like no other.
 The vibe was relaxed, the music was hip and the Chefs, all in their element, ensuring quality and speed simultaneously.
 Painstakingly precise they are, in the delivery of delectable and savory plates.